lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     <a href="https://docs.lammps.org/min_style.html" target="_blank">min style</a>

-..  container:: justify

 Now running the simulation, we can see how the thermodynamic variables evolve as the simulation progresses:

 ..  code-block:: bw